SumeetSanwal/Learnings/Articles on Topics/Data Modelling/Dimensional Modelling/Dimensional_modelling.md

 - Dimensional modeling is a popular technique used to model data for analytics.
 At it's core, dimensional modeling revolves around organizing data into two types of datasets: fact tables and dimension tables.
 - Facts are usually comprised of numerical values that can be aggregated while dimensions hold descriptive attributes of entities/objects.
 - A key tradeoff the dimensional model makes is it denormalizes data (increases data redundancy) in order to speed up queries.
+- Kimball Data Modelling approach is synonym for dimensional data modelling.
 ### Types of Design Pattern in dimensional Modelling
 - Within dimensional modeling there are a few different schema design patterns: star schema (recommended in most cases), snowflake schema, and galaxy schema.